 The strongest lines are that due to H-alpha in the red and O III in the green parts of the visible spectrum.
 Less strong is the H-beta line in the blue-green with the weakest being the Sulphur II line in the deep red.

-One can also purchase ‘Tri-Band’ (from ~£139 upwards for 2″ filters) or ‘Quad-Band’ (from ~£160 upwards for 2″ filters) filters such as those sold by Altair Astro (AA) in the UK.
+One can also purchase their ‘Tri-Band’ (from ~£139 upwards for 2″ filters) or ‘Quad-Band’ (from ~£160 upwards for 2″ filters) filters.
 Pedantically, one could argue that neither title is correct as both have only two pass bands.
 Neither does ‘Tri’ or ‘Quad’ define the number of spectral lines acquired.
 As seen in the diagram below, Tri-Band filters have a narrow pass band to select the H-alpha wavelength and a broader pass band which passes the two O III wavelengths along with the H-beta line.

 In the case of the Quad-Band filter, the band in the red part of the spectrum is broadened so that it also encompasses the S II wavelength.
 They do, however, correctly define the number of elements whose spectral lines are captured.

 The total bandwidth of the AA Tri-Band filter is 47 nm compared to the visible bandwidth of from ~400 nm to ~700nm, so some 300 nm wide.
 Given that the LED street lights in use are now are full spectrum, the amount of sky glow captured from them when using the filter should be significantly reduced as would also be the case when imaging in moonlight.
 Perhaps it should be pointed out that if imaging from a very dark site with no Moon, such filters would not be needed.

 A similar ‘Tri-Band’ filter is the IDAS N-1 filter costing £189.